PriyaShrinithi/Titanic/README.md

             1. It takes the honorific of a given name such as Mr. and Mrs.
             2. It is created to contribute to the analyse the Survival rates of Nobility over the working class.
             3. Name_Titles with same meanings (Mlle, Ms. and Mme., Mrs.) have been replaced with the commonly ocured Name_Title(Ms. an Mrs.)
+  ##### Family:
+            1. It combines the values of Parch and SibSp to create a single attribute

 ## Plots:

   ### Sex vs Survived: